 Funny, 30-Second Ad Script Example #2

-For: Big Bang Theory
+“Magnesium And Phosphorus” for Big Bang Theory

 ANNOUNCER (urgent:) Magnesium burns at 2,474 degrees Kelvin.